Broom: Witchcraft

+In the 1797 poem "Der Zauberlehrling" ("The Sorcerer's Apprentice") by Johann Wolfgang von Goethe, the titular apprentice brings a broom to life to do his chore of filling a well full of water.
+The broom overdoes its job and when chopped into pieces, each splinter becomes a new broom that flood the room until the apprentice's master, the sorcerer, stops them.
+The poem was set to music by Paul Dukas, which in turn inspired (and provided the soundtrack to) an animated short by Disney in the 1940 film Fantasia, starring Mickey Mouse.
+The Disney brooms have had recurring cameos in Disney media, mostly portrayed as janitors, albeit not out of control or causing chaos such as in the original appearance.

-In Metro-Goldwyn-Mayer's 1939 film, The Wizard of Oz, the Wicked Witch of the West used a broomstick to fly over Oz.
-She also used it to skywrite "Surrender Dorothy" above the Emerald City.
+In Metro-Goldwyn-Mayer's 1939 film The Wizard of Oz, the Wicked Witch of the West uses a broomstick to fly over Oz.
+She also uses it to skywrite "Surrender Dorothy" above the Emerald City.
 The Wizard commands Dorothy and her three traveling companions to bring the Wicked Witch's broomstick to him in order to grant their wishes.
 Dorothy carries it to the Wizard with the Scarecrow, Tin Man, and Lion after the Wicked Witch's death.

-In Disney's 1940 film Fantasia, Mickey Mouse, playing The Sorcerer's Apprentice, brings a broom to life to do his chore of filling a well full of water.
-The broom overdoes its job and when chopped into pieces, each splinter becomes a new broom that flood the room until Yen Sid stops them.
-This story comes from a poem by Goethe called Der Zauberlehrling ("The Sorcerer's Apprentice").
-The Disney brooms have had recurring cameos in Disney media, mostly portrayed as janitors, albeit not out of control or causing chaos such as in the original appearance.

-This flight was also in Bedknobs and Broomsticks as well as Hocus Pocus.
+Flying witches' brooms also appear in the 1971 film Bedknobs and Broomsticks and the 1993 film Hocus Pocus.

 In Eswatini (Swaziland), witches' broomsticks are short bundles of sticks tied together without a handle.